darthkali/patenpflanze/LoRaGateway_Raspi_Dragino_ChirpStack.md

 ```bash
 ifconfig
 ```
+write down the IP-Address from your device (eth0 -> inet)

 ```bash
 sudo shutdown -r now
 ```
-> after thi8s step you can access your device from your PC oder Laptop or other devices.
+> after this step you have access to your device from your PC oder Laptop or other devices
-> IN Windows you can use Putty or the "Remote Desktop Connection"
+> in Windows you can use Putty or the "Remote Desktop Connection"
+> you need the IP-Address to connect

 ### Setup - Dual Channel Package Forwarder